joematthews/worktree-make/README.md

 git worktree prune
 ```

-And then finally, delete the branch:
+And then finally, delete the branch in each repository:

 ```sh
 # within project-frontend & project-backend